 Key Specifications

-• 30 FPS continuous shooting
+- Up to 30 FPS continuous shooting.

-• AI-powered subject recognition
+- AI-powered subject recognition autofocus.

 Pros

-• Extremely high resolution
+- Extremely high resolution for detailed wildlife shots.

 Cons

-• Large file sizes require fast storage
+- Large file sizes require high-speed storage and workflow setup.

 3. Canon EOS R5 Mark II